liushuping/freetree/README.md

 ```
 **`settings`** has below listed properties
 * `leadingChar`: optional, defines leading character for the tree, defaulted to '#'
+* `compact`: optional, output the object in compact mode.

 ## Code examples
 Prepare an `input.txt` file as above demonstrated.